-In combination these three fields accounted for 84 people in total or 39.4% of the Arts and Recreation Services .
+In combination these three fields accounted for 84 people in total or39.4% of Arts and Recreation Services.

-In comparison, the Electricity, Gas, Water and Waste Services workforce within City of Albany employed 4.3% in Society and Culture; 11.4% in Management and Commerce; and 5.4% in Agriculture, Environmental and Related Studies.
+In comparison, the Electricity, Gas, Water and Waste Services workforce in City of Albany employed 4.3% in Society and Culture; 11.4% in Management and Commerce and 5.4% in Agriculture, Environmental and Related Studies.